TheSpaghettiDetective/obico-server/website/docs/user-guides/tunnel-app-integration.md

 ## Special HTTP status code for tunnelled API calls {#special-http-status-code-for-tunnelled-api-calls}

 * `481`: Over free tunneling monthly cap.
-* `482`: OctoPrint is not connected to The Spaghetti Detective server.
+* `482`: OctoPrint is not connected to the Obico server.
 * `483`: OctoPrint is connected but timed out (30s)

 ## Other HTTP status code {#other-http-status-code}

 * `401`: Unauthenticated request.
 This can be caused by:
     * User explicitly revoked the authorization.
-    * User deleted the printer in The Spaghetti Detective.
+    * User deleted the printer in Obico.
-    * User account is deleted or suspended in The Spaghetti Detective.
+    * User account is deleted or suspended in Obico.

 ## Tunnel APIs {#tunnel-apis}